pippim/pippim.github.io/programs/mserve.md

 # Reopen Windows at Same Location

+Most applications always open their windows at the same locations.
+Then you have to move the windows to where you want them. `mserve` remembers where you like your windows to be and moves them to the location you last moved them to.

-Here is how mserve remembers and restores window positions and sizes:
+This is how mserve remembers and restores window positions and sizes:

 ``` python
 def save_window_geom(name, geom):